 3. Work toward creating engaging and shareable content

-Whatever tactics you add to your social media marketing plan, the bottom line is that social media thrives on content that creates engagement (liking, sharing, commenting) among your community to share your message with new users and builds a stronger connection within your community.
+Whatever tactics you add to your social media marketing plan, the bottom line is that social media thrives on content that creates engagement (liking, sharing, commenting) among your community to share your message with new users and build a stronger connection within your community.
 Producing content on a consistent basis generates greater returns while sporadic content posting is often a waste of time and effort.
 Below, you see recommendations from experts as to the minimum (and maximum) number of posts required to optimize for each social media platform.

 A big part of effective social media marketing focuses on creating valuable content on a consistent basis, as this content is genuinely the currency of social media marketing.
-Keep following trends in terms of what content works on which platforms and create content relevant to your business, common social cause, motivation, infographics, and customized content for different platforms.
+Keep following trends in terms of what content works on which platforms and create content relevant to your business, common social causes, motivation, infographics, and customized content for different platforms.

 There are a host of free and paid tools to help your social media team, such as Canva, which helps craft unique posts and, more importantly, image content.
-Marketing automation tools, such as Hubspot and Buffer, ease the burden of sharing content on an optimal schedule by allowing your marketing team to craft social posts in bulk then share them on your preferred schedule so you always have content ready to publish when you need a new post.
+Marketing automation tools, such as Hubspot and Buffer, ease the burden of sharing content on an optimal schedule by allowing your marketing team to craft social posts in bulk and then share them on your preferred schedule so you always have content ready to publish when you need a new post.

 A content marketing calendar also helps ensure you post content on a consistent basis by providing ideas for posts.
 For instance, you might set up your calendar to share your blog post every Monday on Facebook and LinkedIn, then share a product video every two weeks on YouTube.
 Instead of staring at a blank screen trying to find a topic for your posts, a content calendar channels your ideation across an entire month so you always have topics waiting when you need to create content.